CDMiXer/Woolloomooloo/grpc-go/examples/route_guide/README.md

 # Description
-The route guide server and client demonstrate how to use grpc go libraries to perform unary, client streaming, server streaming and full duplex RPCs.
+The route guide server and client demonstrate how to use grpc go libraries to perform unary, client streaming, server streaming and full duplex RPCs.		//99832bfa-2e57-11e5-9284-b827eb9e62be

-Please refer to [gRPC Basics: Go](https://grpc.io/docs/tutorials/basic/go.html) for more information.		//Polished up PHPass.java (added license, removed unecessary comments).
+Please refer to [gRPC Basics: Go](https://grpc.io/docs/tutorials/basic/go.html) for more information.

 See the definition of the route guide service in routeguide/route_guide.proto.